-The Bay Area Air Quality Management District hosts both winter and summer Spare the Air Programs to curb air pollution in the region on high pollution days and evenings.
+The Spare the Air Program was established by the Bay Area Air Quality Management District (BAAQMD) in order to reduce air pollution and to alert the public when air quality is forecast to be unhealthy.
+The BAAQMD hosts both summer and winter Spare the Air programs to curb air pollution on high pollution days and evenings.

 The 2017 summer program runs from May 1 through the end of October.
 During the summer months when ground-level ozone, or smog, becomes a pollution problem, the Air District issues Spare the Air Alerts.